nabh23/advanced-dbms-assignments/queries_and_indexing/README.md

 ![Result](./charts/part_c2_1.png "Selectivity Criteria versus Time (ms) for Clustered Index")

-Thus, we see that clusteredt index performs much better, and takes very little time to execute the SELECT query for all selectivity ratios.
+Thus, we see that clustered index performs much better, and takes very little time to execute the SELECT query for all selectivity ratios.
 Additionally, we observe that the performance improvement is highest for the 50% and 80% selectivity ratios.

 ![Result](./charts/part_c2.png "Selectivity Criteria versus Time (ms) Comparison Chart")